OWASP/www-policy/operational/covid-restrictions.md

 * Travel expenses are not permitted during COVID restrictions.
 * OWASP will not pay any expenses related to being quarantined or stuck in a destination.

+Exceptions may be granted if domestic travel is fully open.
+Please apply before assuming that you can't travel.

 ## Physical Event Contracting